KizEvo/hot-plate-project/README.md

 My choice for temperature sensor is a PT-100 RTD (Resistance Temperature Detector) which have high accuracy and can measure very high temperature.
 With that I can move on to the next component which is a LCD 16x2 (HD47780 Driver) to display the temperature measured by the sensor.
-The heart of the project is the heating element, at first I was thinking of disassemble an electric iron but I went for thermoelectric materials instead.
+The heart of the project is the heating element, at first I was thinking of disassemble an electric iron but I went for PTC materials instead.
+It is an electrical resistance heater whose resistance increases significantly with temperature.
-If you apply electric current to these materials it will create a temperature difference.
 Lastly, to control the temperature I used an Arduino Nano as the brain for this project and a solid-state relay to turn on/off the hot plate.

 <br />